JasonYG/Computer-Science-Club/README.md

 The link to the powerpoint detailing all club information can be found [here](https://goo.gl/uJyiEY).

 This page will be updated as time goes on.

+Next Meeting
+---
+To be announced.

+Previous Meetings
+---
+1. **April 5, 2018** - First club meeting of 2018.
+Started with a [presentation](https://goo.gl/uJyiEY) to introduce the club, then went into some basic Python.
+We covered print statements, variables and data types, and if statements.